Privacy policy

 • When connecting calendar services

 We offer our users the option to display their private calendars on our website by connecting through the Google Calendar API, the Microsoft Outlook integration, or by sharing their iCloud (Apple) calendars, in order to check scheduling conflicts and make availabilities visible to team members (members of the same project).
 Members of the same project can view the availability of their teammates but not the reasons for any scheduling conflicts.
-Only the user themselves can view the details of events and the reasons for scheduling conflicts. connactz does not store any data from the Google Calendar API, Microsoft Outlook, or iCloud calendars.
-The information is reloaded through the connection each time the service is used and thereby kept up to date.
+Only the user themselves can view event details and the reasons for scheduling conflicts.
+An exception applies where the user actively provides such data to the AI assistant as working context (see section 5.13).

 The use or disclosure of information obtained through Google APIs to other apps is subject to the Google API Services User Data Policy (available at https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes) and the Limited Use requirements.